cs3733-d25/assignment2b/README.md

 ### Name:
 ### Name:
 ---
-Use this assignment to get up to speed with git, GitHub, HTML, and CSS and using the Webstorm IDE.
-When you have completed the assignment, make sure to push your repository to your assignment 1b github repository.
+Use this assignment to get up to speed with React.js using the Webstorm IDE.
+When you have completed the assignment, make sure to push your repository to your assignment 2b github repository.

 ## Assignment Details
 * Use Webstorm to clone this repository on your computer.